T356 - Week 1 Fall 2013

 duties.
 It's ok to develop

-a specialty or a passion for doing a particular thing (lighting for example).
+a specialty or passion for a particular thing (lighting for example).
 Just be sure that you can do a good job carrying out the other

 As you learn how to operate the equipment in this studio,